 With a few sessions of treatment, patients can expect a reduction of scarring as the skin rejuvenates and slowly reduces the appearance of acne scars.

 Thinking of erasing the horrible effects of severe acne?
 It is prudent to understand that our skin is an organ, and like all the other organs in our body, our skin requires professional care by specialist doctors.
-When considering any forms of cosmetic or surgical procedures to reduce acne scarring, do consult a dermatologist who is trained to not only assess your problem, but also to advice on the appropriate form of treatment.
+When considering any forms of cosmetic or surgical procedures to reduce acne scarring, do consult a doctor who is trained to not only assess your problem, but also to advice on the appropriate form of treatment.
 Often these procedures involve special equipment that requires the operator to be well-trained and experienced to ensure an effective result with little or no complications.